An automatic investment plan (AIP) is to invest a fixed amount of money in a fund at regular intervals.

 Unlike one-time investments, an AIP is a process of multiple investments with average costs.
 Due to that the amount of monthly investment is fixed, you will buy fewer units when the price of a fund is high and more units when the price is low, which achieves the desired effect of averaging costs.

-2. Disciplined investment to avoid pursuing rises and killing falls
+2. Disciplined investment to avoid pursing rises and killing falls

 People's investments decisions are susceptible to emotions, so they might pursue rises and kill falls and buy high and sell low.
 But AIP is a disciplined investment implemented punctually to avoid changing long-term investment strategy due to temporary market fluctuations.